 A medical coder has a distinctly different task to perform than that of a medical biller.
-A medical coder must document the services provided for the healthcare of a patient in a hospital outpatient facility.
-A medical biller concentrates on reimbursement and money related issues.
-They are more knowledgeable about commercial or private insurance requirements, what codes can be billed, claim submission rules, and how to assemble a clean claim.
-However, they work very closely to ensure all billing and codes are accurate.
+Additionally, they document the services provided for the healthcare of a patient in a hospital outpatient facility.
+Alternately, a medical biller concentrates on reimbursement and money related issues.
+In fact, they are more knowledgeable about commercial or private insurance requirements, what codes can be billed, claim submission rules, and how to assemble a clean claim.
+They work very closely to ensure all billing and codes are accurate.
+Watch a video to learn more.

 How to Become a Medical Coder and Biller